Okay folks, let’s talk budget.

 To create new collateral, their marketing team needed to ask a designer for new illustrations in the same style, or have the skill set to alter the vector images themselves.
 It was much harder (and more expensive) to shepherd things through to publish.

-But with Uber’s rebrand in 2018 (seriously take a look at that link, it’s an incredible deep dive into their branding process), the company took on a much more simple (and even more powerful) design that is easier for their partners and marketing teams to extend.
+But with Uber’s rebrand in 2018, the company took on a much more simple (and even more powerful) design that is easier for their partners and marketing teams to extend.

 So in summary, simple = savings.
 That equation will always be true whether you’re a one-person startup or a zillion dollar international brand.